iOS 15 Release Date: Tips & Tricks

 So if at any point you decide you no longer want to use the iOS 15 beta, you can downgrade your phone to iOS 14, but that will essentially render your Apple Watch useless because it won’t be able to pair your phone.

+iOS 14.6 brings 38 important security patches to the iPhone.
+If you're curious about the particulars, you can read about them right here.

-iOS 14.5.1 has two security patches on board and you can read about them over on Apple's website.
+If you skipped iOS 14.5.1, you get the update's two security patches on board.
+You can read about them over on Apple's website.
 Both are related to WebKit.

 If you missed iOS 14.5 you'll get its patches with your upgrade.
 You can read more about those changes over on Apple's website.